TAMIYA – 1980s Buggy Box Art

 Once again The Grasshopper has enjoyed a re-release, with pricing starting at around the $140 mark.

 The Hornet (1984)

-In fact to further more highlight just how deep into the pubic psyche The Hornet has buried Tamiya (recently-ish) released a limited edition with a wild custom paint job by Japanese designer Jun Watanabe.
+In fact to furthermore highlight just how deep into the public psyche The Hornet has buried Tamiya (recently-ish) released a limited edition with a wild custom paint job by Japanese designer Jun Watanabe.
 As you can see, no expense was spared with this completely wacky and somewhat bovine take on things.
-It’s camp as christmas and I love it.
+It’s camp as Christmas and I love it.